shanemcfarthing/Barren-Plateaus-and-entanglement-structures-in-QML/README.md

     Barren Plateaus in Quantum Machine Learning.ipynb -  This is the jupyter notebook containing the project and project code

-    AlteredADAM.py - This python file contains a version of the Adam optimizer, using the Qiskit implementation, but with the added functionality of tracking and returning the gradients which are calculated at each training iteration.
+    AlteredADAM.py - This python file contains a version of the SPSA optimizer, using the Qiskit implementation, but with the added functionality of saving the parameters to a csv file called 'spsa_params.csv'.
 This file also contains the TrackingResult class, instances of which hold all of the relevant information and results for each quantum circuit that is run.

     Datasets - This folder contains the datasets.txt file, which is holds the pickled dictionary of datasets used in the project.